Charles E. Rice

 Charles Edward Rice (August 7, 1931 – February 25, 2015) was an American legal scholar, Catholic apologist, and author of several books.
 He is best known for his career at the Notre Dame Law School at Notre Dame, Indiana.
 He began teaching there in 1969, and in 2000 earned professor emeritus status.
 During the time he was retired, he continued to teach classes at the University of Notre Dame until 2014.

-Personal life
+Early life and career

 Rice was of Irish descent and his father was active in Irish-American and Catholic organizations in New York City.
 He lived with his wife, Mary, in Mishawaka, Indiana.
 They had 10 biological children and 41 grandchildren, and adopted a son from South Vietnam.

-Education & legal career

-Rice received the B.A. degree from the College of the Holy Cross, the J.D. from Boston College Law School and the LL.M. and J.S.D. from New York University.
+Rice received a B.A. degree from the College of the Holy Cross, a J.D. from Boston College Law School and LL.M. and J.S.D. from New York University.
 He practiced law in New York City and taught at New York University Law School and Fordham Law School before joining, in 1969, the faculty of law at Notre Dame.